 Seoul has 5 royal palaces from the Joseon Dynasty, each with a different character and unique features.
 The most popular palaces for a hanbok photo shoot are undoubtedly Gyeongbokgung and Changdeokgung.

-Best of all – if you’re wearing a hanbok, entrance into ALL of Seoul’s palaces is absolutely FREE!
+Best of all – if you’ve rented a hanbok in Seoul, entrance into ALL of the city’s palaces is absolutely FREE!

 Gyeongbokgung Palace and Gwanghwamun Gate (광화문)